theriley106/outCaptcha/README.md

 ### URL Matching

-<p align="center"><i>The extension uses chrome.webRequest with the following URL pattern to detect the presence of a captcha on the web page:</i></p>
+The extension uses chrome.webRequest with the following URL pattern to detect the presence of a captcha on the web page:

 ```
 https://www.google.com/recaptcha/api2/bframe?*
 ```

-<p align="center"><i>Since loading times can differ for the Audio-based Captcha, onCaptcha monitors network activity using chrome.webRequest to detect URLs matching the following pattern:</i></p>
+Since loading times can differ for the Audio-based Captcha, onCaptcha monitors network activity using chrome.webRequest to detect URLs matching the following pattern:

 ```
 https://www.google.com/recaptcha/api2/payload?*